FAQs and Myth Busting

 All mainstream schools receive money to provide SEN Support.
 They can apply for additional funds for any child requiring a higher level of support where this can be evidenced.

 Schools must not discriminate and are responsible for meeting the needs of every child in their school.
-Sometimes this will mean making 'reasonable adjustments' or purchasing resources/planning individual support.
+Sometimes this will mean making 'reasonable adjustments' or purchasing resources or planning individual support.

 If your child has an EHC plan, the special education provision (outlined in section F of the plan) must be provided.